stevencarlislewalker/3mb3/README.md

 # Course outline:  MATH 3MB3 -- 2014

+## Project proposals

+Compose a proposal for a final project using R markdown, and email it to both David and I as a participation email.
+The proposal should include the following elements:

+1. A question about the natural or social world that includes *no math*.
+2. Background about that question.
+3. State variables.
+4. A description of the assumptions and parameters (including units).
+5. Model equations for addressing the question.
+6. A proposed analysis for how you would use this model to address your question.

 ## Homework reminders

 Please name all submitted `Rmd` files using the following format: